pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 /build
 ```

 We will deploy the web app on [Render](https://render.com/) cloud platform.
-To setup continuous deployment follow the below steps
+To setup continuous deployment follow the below steps:

 1. Create an account (Render supports only Github / GitLab).